Testosterone concentration can vary depending on factors such as age, sex, time of day, and individual health conditions.

 Also, Vitamin B7, also known as biotin, has been linked to a false positive drug screen .

 Although more research is needed to prove this claim, the FDA has issued a Safety Communication stating that taking high levels of biotin can significantly interfere with some lab tests, leading to false results .

 Coca tea is made from the same plant that produces cocaine.

-Cocaine metabolites can be detected in urine samples for at least 20 hours after consumption of the beverage.
+According to a study by the National Institutes of Health (NIH), cocaine metabolites can be detected in urine samples for at least 20 hours after consumption of the beverage.
 As a result, coca tea drinkers are bound to test positive for cocaine in a urine drug test .